Ann Li

 By offloading menial, clerical tasks from staff and providing customers with a dedicated source of transparent feedback and reliable support, Cara frees providers and staff to focus on expertise-dependent responsibilities, easing points of frustration and inefficiency.

-Implications and guiding principles derived from emergent themes
+Implications and guiding principles were derived from emergent themes

 Based on our design principles and immersive research, I identified 3 main archetypal roles that Cara provides- that of a caregiver, advisor, and admin.
 These roles and their related actions fulfill the characteristics recognized and appreciated by many loyal CVS customers.
 These facets, derived from user interactions, serve as the defining guide for Cara’s voice, tone, and visual identity.